LEARNAcademy/syllabus/javascript/arrays.md

 Built-in methods for arrays fall into one of two categories: mutators and accessors. **Mutators** are built-in methods that modify the original array, also know as "setter methods." **Accessors** are built-in methods that do not change the original array, also known as "getter methods."

 ### Mutators
 Mutator methods modify the array the method is called on.
 When working with mutators it is important to remember the output of the method action will not always be the array.
-To see the affect of the mutator method we can call the variable containing the array.
+To see the effect of the mutator method we can call the variable containing the array.

 **.push(value)**
 - Adds a value onto the end of an array